Cannock Chase Council owns various garage sites across Cannock, Hednesford and Rugeley. You do not need to be a Council tenant, anyone can apply.

 - Direct Debit

 - by telephone using Debit/Credit cards, call 01543 462621

-Garage rent is due each Monday in advance but can be paid monthly in advance by agreement with the Income Management Assistant.
+Garage rent is due each Monday payable in advance.
+This alternatively can be paid monthly in advance by agreement with the Income Management Team.

 Other Information and Policy

 Garage tenancies are allocated to applicants on the waiting list in order of priority and date of application.
 Council tenants are given priority over private residents on the waiting list.

 A garage tenancy will only be offered to the tenant of a council dwelling if the rent record is clear and the tenancy conducted satisfactorily.